 For a more hands-on, customizable workout experience and the ability to track and analyze your progress, Jefit is a solid home-gym companion.
 The app features a library of over 1,000 exercise types, which can be viewed individually in pre-built routines or by combining whatever strikes your fancy into your own personal exercise regimen.
 Enter your starting stats, ability level, and where you’ll be working out (gym, home, outdoors, or anywhere) and the app will suggest programs to start with.
 Instructional videos show you how to properly perform moves and the Jefit community lets users share their own routines and participate in monthly contests.

-Cost: Free; Upgrade to pro version for $39.99 per year; Available for iOS and Android
+Cost: Free; Upgrade to Elite Monthly for $7 and Elite Yearly for $40 per year; Available for iOS and Android

 Whether you’re familiar with every pose or you’ve never even tried Downward Dog, this app can help you achieve full yogi status from your own living room.
 Everything about the Yoga Studio app is saturated in pure, chi-centering bliss, from its satisfyingly clean interface to the soothing soundtracks behind every routine.

 Classes include beginner essentials, prenatal yoga, hip hop yoga, a series of sessions with world-renowned yogi Rodney Yee, and more.
 Select a pre-designed guided class or scroll through the app’s massive library of over 280 poses to build your own routine.
 A built-in calendar feature lets you keep track of every session, every single class features full HD video to guide you through the poses, and you can even download classes to view offline.

 The app lets you filter available classes by difficulty level (beginner, intermediate, or advanced), duration (15, 30, or 60 minutes), and focus (strength, flexibility, relaxation, balance, or a combination) so you can stay completely centered on your goals.